yujing1997/segmentor/README.md

-# TiaToolbox
+# Tumor nuclear size as a biomarker for post-radiotherapy
+progression and survival in gynecological malignancies: development of a multivariable prediction model

-# Semantic Segmentation
+# Semantic Segmentation (TiaToolBox)

 # How to install gdc-client for data transfer from TCGA data